matheeshapathirana/WebSite_Blocker/README.md

 ## Uninstallation

-*Contact Matheesha Pathirana for uninstalaltion
+*Contact Matheesha Pathirana for uninstallaltion

 ### Thank You...